Monday, May 31, 2010

 The shiromaru with egg bowl was basically the straightforward tonkotsu based ramen with no frills.
 Interestingly, the soup had a depth of porkiness which is often not very noticeable and despite being so, it was not overly heavy.
 The sliced pork that was used also came with a stronger flavor of pork than the pork belly that was included in the akamaru bowl.

-I'd have to say that the akamaru ramen had a more interesting broth in terms of the blend of flavors.
-It definitely had more dimensions coming in from the faint flavors of the blackened garlic oil and that dollop of miso.
+The akamaru ramen had a more interesting broth in terms of the blend of flavour.
+It definitely had more dimensions coming with the faint taste from the blackened garlic oil and that dollop of miso.
 The diced onions that came with each spoonful of broth added to that effect and it turned out to be quite balanced without any of the flavors being overwhelming.
 That also seemed to reduce the porkiness of the broth which the shiromaru had.

 Couldn't find anything to really fault the thin slices of soy infused pork belly slices in this ramen except for the fact that they were a little small.

-Interesting pork buns with very delectable meat, but the meat was again, in really small portions.
+Interesting pork buns with delectable meat.
+The meat was in really small portion.

-I suppose I could say that I liked Ippudo, but the queue as it seems to be still, would probably drive me away.
+I suppose I liked Ippudo but the queue as it seemed to be still, would probably keep me away.
 I could always drop by places like Tampopo or Ichibantei for a quick fix of tonkotsu ramen instead.
 Those guys are pretty decent too.

 Friday, May 21, 2010